 While an executive is in your employ, you have leverage in employment contract disputes.
 However, after an executive has been separated, your business is still vulnerable to damage from breach of contract.
 Your only remedy may be a civil lawsuit.
-If a former employee has violated a restrictive covenant and your company loses business as a result, you may be able to file a lawsuit under California's Unfair Competition Law for injunctive relief and monetary damages.
-The attorneys at Garcia & Gurney, ALC can review your case, determine whether you have a valid claim and advise you on how to proceed.
+If a former employee has violated a restrictive covenant and your company loses business as a result, you may be able to file a lawsuit under California’s Unfair Competition Law for injunctive relief and monetary damages.
+The attorneys at Garcia & Gurney, A Law Corporation can review your case, determine whether you have a valid claim and advise you on how to proceed.

 Your intellectual property, client lists, methods of running your business and other information you rely on are your trade secrets.
 In California, non-compete agreements are unlawful except in limited circumstances, but most companies require employees to sign a nondisclosure agreement.
 If you’ve protected your business through a nondisclosure agreement, that contract clause that bars the employee from revealing company trade secrets to competitors is still in effect for a period of time after severance.